vladdedita/SABRES/README.md

-# SABRES - Secure Auditing using Blockchain Technology
+# SABRES - Secure Auditing using Blockchain for Remote Electronic Signature

 In order to run the solution the following steps should be followed: